dhoyle/splicedocs-jekyll/pages/SQLReference/Statements/AlterTable.md

 </div>

 ### Example 6: Adding a Foreign Key After Table Creation
-This example shows adding invalid foreign key into a table that already contains data:
+This example shows adding a foreign key into a table that already contains data, and then attempting an invalid insertion to demonstrate that the new constraint is active:
 {: .body}

 <div class="preWrapperWide" markdown="1">